Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 ### Disassembly Analysis: Unveiling the Map's Secrets

 Our journey into the `marauders_map.exe` binary begins with a thorough examination of its disassembled code.
-While the raw assembly can appear daunting, understanding the compiler's optimizations and common programming patterns allows us to piece together the program's intricate logic.
+While the raw assembly can appear daunting, understanding the compiler's optimisations and common programming patterns allows us to piece together the program's intricate logic.
 We will focus on identifying key functions, data structures, and the flow of control that governs the "spell" validation process.

-### Program Initialization and Output
+### Program Initialisation and Output

 The program's execution begins at its entry point, which eventually leads to a function analogous to a `main` function in high-level languages.
 This function is responsible for setting up the program's environment, displaying the initial thematic messages, and preparing for user interaction.
 We observe calls to functions that ultimately interface with the operating system's console output routines (e.g., `WriteFile` on Windows).
 The strings such as "Hogwarts Mystery: The Half-Blood Prince's Secret" and "Cast your spell:" are pushed onto the stack or loaded into registers before these output calls, indicating their role as display messages.